-Students who change their program of study or students returning to an IECC college after an absence of 2 consecutive years will be assigned a new Catalog Term.
+Students who change their program of study or students returning to IECC after an absence of 2 consecutive years will be assigned a new Catalog Term.
 A change in Catalog Term may result in additional coursework or different degree or certificate requirements than their original Catalog Term assigned during the initial term of entry.